African Things To Do

 Sample Uganda Itineraries

-Use these as a framework and adjust based on permits, driving time, and your priorities (gorillas, chimps, safari).
+Use these as a framework and adjust based on permits, driving time, and your priorities.
+You can also build your own route using the Plan Uganda Itinerary page.

 Trip Length Route Idea Best For

-4–6 Days Kampala/Entebbe + Bwindi (gorillas) + Lake Bunyonyi Quick gorilla focus
+4–6 Days Bwindi + Lake Bunyonyi Quick gorilla focus

-7–10 Days Kibale (chimps) + Queen Elizabeth + Bwindi + Bunyonyi Best first-time mix
+7–10 Days Kibale + Queen Elizabeth + Bwindi + Bunyonyi Best first-time mix

 10–14 Days Murchison Falls + Kibale + Queen Elizabeth + Bwindi + Bunyonyi Full wildlife circuit

-14+ Days Wildlife circuit + Jinja (Nile) and/or Rwenzori trekking Adventure + nature combo
+14+ Days Wildlife circuit + Jinja and/or Rwenzori trekking Adventure + nature combo

 Best Time to Visit Uganda